 Hips of Rosa sericea are ball- or pear-shaped, here photographed in the Upper Marsyangdi Valley, Annapurna, central Nepal.
 (Photo copyright © by Kaj Halberg)

 The pretty Rosa webbiana, which grows in drier areas than R. sericea, is very common on the Tibetan Plateau, up to an altitude of c.
-4,500 metres.
+4,500 m.
 It grows to 2.5 m tall, with scattered, straight, stout, yellow prickles, also in pairs below the leaves.
 The flowers have 5 petals, pink or reddish.
 The hip is ovoid or flask-shaped, bright red.

 Rosa webbiana, with the village of Kaza in the background, Spiti, Himachal Pradesh.
 (Photo copyright © by Kaj Halberg)